nicolasbocquet/Ingredients-dialog/README.md

 # Ingredients-dialog
-An accessible dialog widget, with no dependencies
+An accessible dialog (modal or not) widget, with no dependencies

+Note : <dialog> interoperability